Last updated on November 6, 2022

 The watch measures 49.8mm diameter excluding the winding stem and the loop.
 The case is silver and there are hallmarks inside the covers for London 1912 with a case maker’s mark for Clarke & Ward, Thomas Samuel Clarke & Alfred Ward trading as Clarke & Ward, 55 Kensington Road, Coventry.
 Clark & Ward registered punch marks at the London & Chester Assay Offices in June 1910.
 The case has a couple of slight bruises to the back cover but overall is in very acceptable condition for a 1910s piece.
 The bruises are hardly noticeable and add to the character of this antique watch.

 I am pleased with this addition to my collection.
 It is very presentable and keeps accurate time over twelve hours, which is very acceptable for an antique pocket watch.
-I will look forward to wearing this timepiece in the not too distant future.
+I will look forward to wearing this antique Coventry Astral pocket watch in the not-too-distant future.
 In the meantime, I will continue in my search for more interesting antique watches.